aldo-gutierrez/bitmasksorter/README.md

 | Average/Median: |     64 | 0000000001000000 |
 | Bits Used (b):  |      7 | 0000000001111111 |

-For this example we could do a simple Count Sort with a Count array of 128 values:  0 to 127.
+For this example we could do a simple Count Sort with a count array of 128 values:  0 to 127.
-Just one pass of Count Sort is necessary, it's not necessary to do 4 passes as in typical radix byte sorter.
+Just one pass of Count Sort is necessary.

-A typical radix byte sorter for integers (32 bits) uses  8bits (words/digits) and needs 4 passes
+A Radix Sorter for integers (32 bits) could use 8bits (words/digits) and needs 4 steps of Count Sort.
+We call in this project that sorter RadixByteSorter.
+So we could see that if using the bitmask we could reduce the number of Count Sort iterations/steps

 If the list contains the numbers 85, 84, 21 and 5 then the mask is 1010001,
 only the bits that change are part of the mask, in this case only 3 bits